Malharhak/Startup-Test/README.md

 * Do you have a coding convention?
 * Do you check that the coding convention is respected?
 * Do you have a documentation that summarises the project's architecture?

+#Detailed list

+##Project Managers

+Project Managers are important.
+We need them as a buffer between what the company wants to do, and what we actually do.
+The Project Manager should be the person that gathers all the feedback, ideas and wanted features, and prioritizes them.
+They also have the responsibility of knowing when to throw things away to keep the team productive and in time.
+A project manager _should not_ convert more work into more pressure for the team, they should work with the team to figure out the best they can do without causing a burn-out, or a drop in quality because of rushing too much.

+#Tools

+## Slack
+## Jira
+## Github